Lexer hack

-In computer programming, the lexer hack is a common solution to the problems in parsing ANSI C, due to the reference grammar being context-sensitive.
-In C, classifying a sequence of characters as a variable name or a type name requires contextual information of the phrase structure, which prevents one from having a context-free lexer.
+In computer programming, the lexer hack is a solution to parsing a context-sensitive grammar such as C, where classifying a sequence of characters as a variable name or a type name requires contextual information, by feeding contextual information backwards from the parser to the lexer.

+The lexer hack is frowned upon in modern compilers as it creates tight coupling between otherwise largely independent steps in the compilation process.
+Instead, identifier-like tokens are tokenized as identifiers and later disambiguated by the parser, allowing cleaner separation of concerns.

 Problem

-The problem is that in the following code, the lexical class of A cannot be determined without further contextual information:
+The fundamental problem is differentiating types from other identifiers.
+In the following example, the lexical class of A cannot be determined without further contextual information: